NeoktaLabs/ppopgi-project/docs/04-frontend.md

 - which assumptions it refuses to make

 The frontend is a **pure interface layer**.
-It does not hold funds and does not influence outcomes.
+It does not hold funds, does not control outcomes, and does not create protocol dependencies.

+---

+## Core architectural principle

+The Ppopgi frontend follows a **three-layer helper model**:

+1. **On-chain contracts** — the only source of authority and truth
+2. **Helpers (indexer + bot)** — convenience and performance only
+3. **Frontend UI** — visualization, explanation, and safe interaction

+At all times:
+- **on-chain state wins**
+- helpers may fail without breaking the system
+- users can act manually

 ---